amazing-andrew/AutoHotkey.Interop/README.md

 This project is a basic wrapper around [HotKeyIt's AHKDLL](https://github.com/HotKeyIt/ahkdll) (aka **AutoHotkey_H**) for .Net Projects.

-The was made to be intended to use as is, without needing to register any of the com components or any other special deployment tasks.
+This was made to be intended to use as is, without needing to register any of the com components or any other special deployment tasks.
 The required (AutoHotkey_H) AutoHotkey.dll file can be deployed via XCOPY.
 The application can automatically deploy the required AutoHotkey.dll file if it is missing, as it stores a copy as an embeded resource.

 All the thanks goes to HotKeyIt's work